 I’m sure that sometime, say, 100 years ago, someone speculated that people in the future wouldn’t even have to go shopping for food—it would just be delivered to their door in temperature-controlled boxes.
 And look where we are now.

-Blue Apron keeps it simple in this summery post with a beautiful, well-lit photo of some fresh food, a cheerful caption and a link to the recipe on their site.
+Blue Apron keeps it nice and concise in this summer-y post with a beautiful, well-lit photo of some fresh food, a cheerful caption and a link to the recipe on their site.
 I’d like to focus on this post’s photo: Every detail pops out, the colors are vibrant and the background looks homey rather than staged.
 Plus, who doesn’t like the sound of tzatziki in the summer?